Oregon approves measure requiring insurers to cover abortion

+The new bill in Oregon, which already has some of the most liberal abortion laws in the U.S., comes as the federal government and other states are seeking restrictions on abortion services.

-SALEM, Ore.
-(AP) — Insurance companies in Oregon would be required to cover abortions and other reproductive services at no cost to the patient regardless of income, citizenship status or gender identity under a measure approved Wednesday by lawmakers.
+SALEM, Ore. — Insurance companies in Oregon would be required to cover abortions and other reproductive services at no cost to the patient regardless of income, citizenship status or gender identity under a measure approved Wednesday by lawmakers.

 Oregon already has some of the most liberal abortion laws in the U.S., leaving out otherwise common requirements for waiting periods or spending limits on taxpayer funds.